humhue/DAOTools/README.md

 * *Note: The legacy read-only GFF parser has been dropped, as better dedicated tools exist for viewing raw data.*

 ## Installation & Compilation
-If you just want to use the tool, download the compiled executable for your OS from the **Releases** tab.
+If you just want to use the tool, download the compiled executable from the [Nexus Mods page](https://www.nexusmods.com/dragonage/mods/6920).

 If you want to compile the tool yourself from the source code, you will need the [Nim Compiler](https://nim-lang.org/):